geekgonecrazy/livestream-banana-bot/README.md

 ### Running the bot

 1. Build a .env file with the values for the environment variables above
-2. Deploy this somewhere like glitch
+2. Deploy this somewhere like glitch - Can be easily deployed remixing: https://glitch.com/edit/#!/cheerful-curse-hell
 3. In owncast create a hook pointing to your apps address:
 ```
 webhooks: